Zierzurum/airpollution/README.md

 Date: The date of observation (YYYY-MM-DD HH:MM:SS).
 PM 2.5 ( µg/m3 ): Particulate Matter 2.5 in µg/m3.
 PM 10 ( µg/m3 ): Particulate Matter 10 in µg/m3.
-"-" refers to missing observations.
+The empty observations refer to missing data.

 The characteristics of the datasets are given in Table.
 We also provide modified datasets where 10%, 15%, 20%, and 25% of the values were artificially removed to simulate different missing data scenarios.